What are the symptoms of PTSD?

 Having suffered from a traumatic experience such as witnessing harrowing scenes of war, being involved in a car crash, or have been a victim of assault, it is crucial to look out for the key symptoms of post-traumatic stress disorder (PTSD).

 If you or a friend or relative has been involved in such an experience, they will most likely be feeling very anxious and may possibly still be in shock.
-Symptoms of PTSD are often related to shock after a traumatic event, and will usually develop within the first month, although there can be a delay in the onset of PTSD for months or even years.
+PTSD Symptoms are often related to shock after a traumatic event, and will usually develop within the first month, although there can be a delay in the onset of PTSD for months or even years.

 Those suffering with PTSD will often experience the following symptoms: